 Connection Refused

 The connection refused error means the client could reach the host, but the SSH server is not accepting the connection.
-The reason for the error could be because the SSH service is down, listening on a different port, or firewall rules are blocking the connection.
+The error could be due to the SSH service being down, listening on a different port, or firewall rules blocking the connection.
 An example of the error is below:

 ssh: connect to host 203.0.113.0 port 22: Connection refused